 Announcing Heroku Postgres

-Posted about 4 years ago by Matt Soldo
+Posted about 4 years ago by Matthew Soldo

 Until now, Heroku's Postgres database service - originally launched in 2007 - has only been available to Heroku customers for use with Heroku platform apps.
 Today we're excited to announce the launch of Heroku Postgres as a standalone service.